nats-io/nats.deno/README.md

 ### Headers

 NATS headers are similar to HTTP headers.
-Headers are enabled by specifying the `headers` `ConnectionOption`.
-Note that clients opt to receive message headers.
-If a client doesn't opt-in, it will not receive them.
+Headers are enabled automatically\
+if the server supports them.
+Note that if you publish a message using headers but the server doesn't support them, an Error is thrown.
+Also note that even if you are publishing a message with a header, it is possible for the recipient to not support them.

 ```typescript
 import { connect, createInbox, Empty, headers } from "../../src/mod.ts";